 - STMS Undergradute Stage 2 & 3

-Use object-oriented analysis, design and implementation with a minimum of guidance, to recognize and solve practical programming problems involving inheritance hierarchies;
+Use object-oriented analysis, design and implementation with a minimum of guidance, to recognise and solve practical programming problems involving inheritance hierarchies.

 Evaluate possible trade-offs between alternative solutions, for instance those involving time and space differences.